gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-python.md

         print("Schema:\n{0}\n".format(result))

     # Establish connection
-    g_connector = gaffer_connector.GafferConnector("http://localhost:8080/rest/latest")
+    g_connector = gaffer_connector.GafferConnector("http://localhost:8080/rest")
     get_schema(g_connector)
     ```

 In this simple example you can see the use of a `gaffer_connector`; the purpose of this is to orchestrate the connection to a Gaffer REST endpoint.
-The main `gaffer` python module (usually imported as `g`) allows access to various functions to run Gaffer operations.
-This connection works by serialising the python code into JSON and then transferring this to be deserialised and ran in Gaffer.
+The main `gaffer` Python module (usually imported as `g`) allows access to various functions to run Gaffer operations.
+This connection works by serialising the Python code into JSON and then transferring this to be deserialised and ran in Gaffer.

 !!! tip
     A link to the gaffer tools repository can be found here: [GCHQ/gaffer-tools](https://github.com/gchq/gaffer-tools)